 Responsible Gambling and Addiction Prevention

 Ohio provides services for its residents who are struggling with gambling addictions through the Problem Gambling Network of Ohio (PGNO), which is a state affiliate to the National Council on Problem Gambling (NCPG).
 There are also funds dedicated to the Ohio Department of Mental Health and Addiction Services (MHAS).
 Through these organizations, Ohioans are able to access services such as a gambling helplines, treatment options and literary resources.
 The state also funds Ohio for Responsible Gambling, an initiative that promotes responsible gambling in collaboration with the Lottery Commission and Racing Commission.

 Upcoming Regulation and Expected Changes

-It looks very likely that Ohio will join the growing number of states with legal sports betting in the near future.
+It looks very likely that Ohio will join the growing number of states with legal sports betting in the near future and it could even become one of the top locations for online gambling in the USA.
 At the time of writing, Ohio Senator John Eklund has predicted a change to occur in early 2019, giving his sports betting bill a 50/50 chance of making it through.
 Though Eklund says he is against mobile sports betting, he has said that he could be convinced of its viability should there be adequate protections in place.